 Continue to walk up the hill of Randa passing through the village and ultimately getting onto the trail towards the forested woods on top of the town.

 For the next 1.5 hours or so (depending on fitness level) you will follow the signs through the forest.
 To your right you will be able to see some of the snowcapped peaks of the Alps out in the distance, and all around you will be some incredible greenery.

-6. The Charles Kuonen Suspension Bridge
+8) The Charles Kuonen Suspension Bridge

 Hopefully for you it will not be that crowded (I only saw about 10 people throughout the hike the whole day) and you will be able to take your time crossing the bridge and snap all sorts of pictures along the way.

 Once you cross the bridge you can get a great secondary viewpoint if you want just a few minutes to the right (instead of the left where the trail takes you back to Randa).

-7. Heading Down to Randa
+9) Heading Down to Randa

-Now its time to head back down to the town of Randa and onto the station so you can hop on a train back to Zermatt.
+Now it’s time to head back down to the town of Randa and onto the station so you can hop on a train back to Zermatt.
 You will see the yellow signs pointing you the way down, so just continue to follow them until you hit the town again.

 Note that we did see a few people on our way up to the bridge who were coming down in the same direction.
 So instead of doing a circular loop, they just went there and back on the same path.

 Now that your day of hiking to the Charles Kuonen Suspension Bridge is complete, you can hop on the next train heading back to Zermatt and rest up those legs.

-8. Where to Stay in Zermatt
+10) Where to Stay in Zermatt

 If staying in the town of Zermatt check out some great hotel options on Booking.com using the search below, or check out some of my personal recommendations.